aclark4life/zope2_heroku/README.rst

 Zope2 on Heroku
 ===============

-Proof of concept, currently stores data in git.
-Relstorage is next.
+Proof of concept:

+- Use pip-installed packages in buildout via `include-site-packages = true`

+- Store Data.fs in git to work around lack of persistant file storage

+-